NewDark90/privacy-coins-2021/post/tech-overview.md

 - Uses well-researched cryptography and only requiring DDH cryptographic assumptions
 - Small proof sizes of around 1.5 kB
 - No trusted setup
-- Scalable enough to allow privacy on by default
+- Scalable enough to allow "privacy on" by default

 *Cons*: